MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api-client-libraries.md

 <a name=clientlib-service></a>

-## Example: Service Consumption Client Library from Swagger
+## Example: Service Consumption Client Library from Swagger (in CSharp)